Schots/mlops_project/README.md

 <div align="center"><img width=400px src=img/mlopscicle.png></div>

 In this paradigm, teams can easily collaborate in models, with clear tracking of the data throughout the process of cleaning, processing, and feature creation.
-By automating every repetitive process avoiding human error, reducing the delivery time, and keeping the focus on the **Bussiness Problem.**
+Automating every repetitive process avoids human error and reduces the delivery time, ensuring the team keeps focusing on the **Business Problem**.

 Some benefits:

-* Versioning data and code-making models to be auditable and reproducible.
+* Versioning data and code, making models to be auditable and reproducible.

 * Automated tests and build ensuring quality functioning of artifacts, and availability for the delivery pipelines.